-There’s plenty of opportunities awaiting students in the province of Saskatchewan.
-With a robust economy, growing number of employers, and enticing salaries, there is no better place to study, work or live in Canada than Saskatchewan.
+There's plenty of opportunities awaiting students in the province of Saskatchewan.
+With a robust economy, a growing number of employers, and enticing salaries, there is no better place to study, work or live in Canada than Saskatchewan.
 In Saskatchewan, students have a ton of elite post-secondary schools to choose from, ranging from polytechnics to career colleges to universities.
 The province boasts of friendly and safe communities, a reasonably affordable standard of living, and lots of things to see and do.

 Not convinced yet?
 Here are five reasons why Saskatchewan is a top choice for foreign students who want to make the most out of their education and school years.

 Saskatchewan schools offer top-notch education that'll not break the bank.
 From the pre-kindergarten, all the way to Grade 12, the province's education system provide a holistic educational bedrock that sets up your child for success right from the outset.
 The same goes for post-secondary institutions - the colleges, vocational institutes, and universities provide a vast variety of courses that prepare the student for life ahead.

 Saskatchewan colleges and universities boast of advanced R&D facilities and elite educators.
 It's no wonder more and more foreign students prefer Saskatchewan post-secondary institutions.